Is tretinoin over the counter (OTC)?

 Do you want to know if tretinoin, a popular acne treatment medication, is available over the counter (OTC)?
-Keep reading to find out the steps you need to take in order to get it, how to get a tretinoin prescription online and where to buy it.
+Keep reading to find out the steps you need to take in order to get it.

 Table of Content: